8. August, 2022

 An embedded pentester’s helping eye

-If you start a penetration test of an embedded system , the first step is usually to open the device under test to reveal the printed circuit boards (PCBs).
+If you start a, the first step is usually to open the device under test to reveal the printed circuit boards (PCBs).
 These PCBs contain all the electrical and electronic components required for the device’s functionality.
 From a security perspective, we usually focus on components that either process information, like microcontrollers, or store data, like external flash memory chips.
 So we start with the localization of components that might be security-relevant and verify our assumption in the next step by identifying the component and its functionality based on the printed marking usually found on its plastic cover.

 For each successfully identified component, we try to fetch additional information from technical data sheets or developer documentation usually found on the manufacturer’s website.
 The main goal here is to find information about the mapping of security-critical functionality, like debug or communication interface lines, to respective pins connecting the component to the underlying PCB.
 With this information, we finally connect to the component over the identified pins and can start communicating with it or extracting data.